styled-components/styled-components/docs/theming.md

 }
 ```

+Please make sure you sanitize user input if you accept custom themes from users!
+See the [security doc](./security.md) for more information.

 ## Function themes

 You can also pass a `theme` that is a function from `outerTheme => newValues`.
 This can be useful to make themes that are themselves contextual.